Kenya vs Uganda Safari: Which African Safari Is Right for You

 Kenya Safari Costs

-Kenya safari costs vary by category
+Kenya safari costs vary by category:

 • Budget: $150 to $250 per person per day (shared game drives, mid-range camps)